kaixuannnn/maxSection12/README.md

 - memo is good as you can avoid unnecessart re-render cycles
 - Limitations :
   - it not works on reference objects like object, array and functions

+useCallback

+- alternative of React.memo for reference object
+- is a hook that allows us to store a function across component executions
+- it allows us to tell React that we wanna save a function and the function should not be recreated